Tag Archives: truth

 Some audience members had to leave midway in the final act, it is confronting.

-PHOTOGRAPHS BY SHANE REID
+PHOTOGRAPHS BY S. REID

 What pain women endure for shoes